La Salle Street Bridge (South Bend, Indiana)

 La Salle Street Bridge is a historic Spandrel Arch bridge located at South Bend, St. Joseph County, Indiana.
 It was built in 1907, and is a three-span, reinforced concrete bridge that crosses the St. Joseph River.
 It measures 279 feet long and 51 feet wide.

 It was listed on the National Register of Historic Places in 1999.
+The previous bridge at this location is also listed on the register.